defshine/flaskblog/README.md

 flaskblog
 =========

-Learn python and flask,just a tony blog system
+Learn python and flask,just a tony blog system based on flask and mysql
-It is same as [SpringBlog](https://github.com/defshine/SpringBlog),but implemented differently

-You can access the [flaskblog](http://flaskblog.me/)
+It is similar to [cleanblog](https://github.com/defshine/cleanblog), a blog system based on flask and mongoengine

 ###Version:v0.2-dev

 ##Use: